fuzzware-fuzzer/fuzzware/docs/coverage_analysis.md

 fuzzware cov --out cov.txt
 ```

 This will dump a list of the covered basic blocks in hexadecimal ascii format to `cov.txt`.
-We can import this file in a coverage visualization such as [lighthouse](https://github.com/gaasedelen/lighthouse) (for IDA) or [dragondance](https://github.com/0ffffffffh/dragondance) (for Ghidra).
+We can import this file in a coverage visualization such as [lighthouse](https://github.com/gaasedelen/lighthouse) (for IDA) or [dragondance](https://github.com/0ffffffffh/dragondance)/[Cartographer](https://github.com/nccgroup/Cartographer) (for Ghidra).
+For Cartographer, there is a simple [conversion script](../scripts/cartographer_cov_conversion.py) that creates a compatible [EZCOV file](https://github.com/nccgroup/Cartographer/blob/main/EZCOV.md).

 ## Searching for Specific Coverage